museum4punkt0/SammlungOnline/eslint-config-smb/README.md

 }
 ```

-If you wish to furthermore customize the settings for your particular project, you can do so by adding eslint confiurations here.
+If you wish to furthermore customize the settings for your particular project, you can do so by adding eslint configurations here.
 For example add:

 ```
 {